sagadsalem/dimaggio-router/README.md

 ```

-## Named parameters
+## Named parameter

-you can pass named parameters in the route by using the [$param] format for example:
+you can pass named parameters in the route by using the [$param] format and you can get parameters either by name or by index see the example below:

 ```go
 package main